 In October 2013, we entered into a convertible note and warrant purchase agreement with each of our greater than 5% stockholders, including entities affiliated with certain members of our board of directors, pursuant to which we issued \$1,097,017 aggregate principal amount of convertible notes, or the 2013 notes, and warrants exercisable for shares of our Series A-1 preferred stock, or the 2013 warrants.
 The 2013 notes accrue interest at a rate of 6% per annum, compounded annually, and will become due and payable on the earlier of (1) March 31, 2014 or (2) the occurrence of a deemed liquidiation event as defined in our amended and restated certificate of incorporation, subject in each case to their earlier conversion in the event we complete a qualified initial public offering or private placement of our equity securities.
-In connection with the completion of this offering, the 2013 notes (including accrued interest thereon) will automatically convert into 139,665 shares of common stock, assuming an initial public offering price of \$8.00 per share and a conversion date of February 5, 2014 (the expected closing date of this offering).
+In connection with the completion of this offering, the 2013 notes (including accrued interest thereon) will automatically convert into 73,547 shares of common stock, assuming an initial public offering price of \$15.00 per share (the midpoint of the price range listed on the cover page of this prospectus), assuming a conversion date of November 19, 2013 (the expected closing date of this offering).
 The 2013 warrants are exercisable for an aggregate of 2,895,570 shares of Series A-1 preferred stock at an exercise price of \$0.449 per share.
 In connection with the completion of this offering, the 2013 warrants will become exercisable for an aggregate of 231,821 shares of common stock, at an exercise price of \$5.61 per share.
 The 2013 warrants will expire in October 2018.